bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 *<sub>Figure 20: Data to be sorted.</sub>*

 Imagine that we would like to know which Item from the Category "Chicken and Fish" contains the highest amount of calories from fat.
-We can do a multiu-level sort to accomplish this.
+We can do a multi-level sort to accomplish this.
 - First level: Category
 - Second level: Calories from fat sorted descending.